High Level Architecture: HLA 1516-2010 (HLA Evolved)

 Major improvements in IEEE 1516-2010 include Modular FOMs, incorporation of the DLC APIs in C++ and Java, a Web Services API and Fault Tolerance.

 Machine-readable parts of this version of HLA, such as XML Schemas, C++, Java and WSDL APIs as well as FOM/SOM samples can be downloaded from the IEEE 1516 download area of the IEEE web site.
 The full standards texts are available at no cost to SISO members or can be purchased from the IEEE shop.

-HLA 1516-20XX (HLA 4)
+HLA 1516-2025 (HLA 4)

-The development of a new version of HLA started in January 2016 by SISO and is currently ongoing.
+IEEE 1516-2025 (HLA 4) was approved by IEEE in February 2025 and published in August 2025.
+It consists of: